TraceyFitz/Election-Analysis2/README.md

  The analysis of the election show that:
  There were 369,711 votes cast in the election.
   The counties were:
-  Arapahoe
-  Denver
-  Jefferson
+  Arapahoe with 6.7% of the votes and a total of 24,802 votes, Denver with 82.8% of the votes and a total 306,055 votes, Jefferson with 10.5% of the votes and a total of 38,855 votes

  The candidates were:
-  Charles Casper Stockham
+  Charles Casper Stockham,
-  Diana DeGette
+  Diana DeGette,
   Raymon Anthony Doane

   The candidate results were:
-    Charles Caspet Stockham received ""% of the vote and "" number of votes Diana DeGette received ""% of the vote and "" number of votes Raymon Anthony Doane received ""% of the vote and "" number of votes
+    Charles Caspet Stockham received ""% of the vote and "" number of votes, Diana DeGette received ""% of the vote and "" number of votes, Raymon Anthony Doane received ""% of the vote and "" number of votes,

  The winner of the election was
  Diana DeGette who received 73.8% of the vote and 272,892 number of votes.